Tips for smarter, cheaper imports

 3. Take advantage of doing business within the EU

 Suppliers can be found all over the world.
 It is important to carefully consider everything they have to offer.
 Spread your risks and avoid becoming dependent on a single supplier.
-It is also important to consider the country you are importing goods from: Do you prefer doing business with a supplier in an EU member state or in a non-EU country?
+It is also important to consider the country you are importing goods from.
+Do you prefer doing business with a supplier in an EU member state or in a non-EU country?
 Importing from an EU country has several advantages.

 - When you import goods from an EU member state, you do not have to pay import duties.
 If you import goods from a non-EU country, you will usually have to pay import dutiesand declare the imported goods to customs.

 - Do you want to import branded products outside official distribution channels?
 This is called parallel .
 Parallel imports are allowed if you import branded products from an EU country.
 But importing branded products from non-EU countries is prohibited unless you have permission from the trademark owner.
-Please note that you should never import and trade counterfeit goods.
+Please note that you must never import and trade counterfeit goods.

 4. Postpone paying VAT

-If you regularly import products from non-EU countries, you can postpone paying import VAT to a later date with an article 23 (in Dutch) issued by Dutch Customs.
+If you regularly import products from non-EU countries, you can postpone paying import VAT to a later date with an article 23 issued by Dutch Customs.
 Rather than paying it when you import goods, you include it in your VAT return and deduct it as input tax.
 This lets you avoid advancing the VAT, which will benefit your liquidity.

 5. What is dropshipping?